google/highwayhash/README.md

 but certainly not for weak hashes.

 2. Use conventional separate chaining for collision resolution, but with trees instead of linked lists.
-Indexing the tree with `H(s, m)` rather than `m` avoids the space and time overhead of self-balancing algorithms such as AVL/splay/red-black/a,b trees.
-This relies on the equidistribution property of strong hashes.
-(Thanks to funny-falcon for proposing this!)
+This avoids having to store and check for each hash bucket whether it holds a list or tree.
+However, general tree data structures need to ensure they remain balanced.
+This requires additional bookkeeping - typically 3 pointers per node for red-black or 2-3 trees.
+We can reduce this overhead by realizing that `H(s, m)` is uniformly randomly distributed when `H` is a strong hash function.
+When storing such hashes in the tree rather than the original message `m`, we can use a simple unbalanced tree, which reduces space and time costs.
+Thanks to funny-falcon for proposing this approach!

 In both cases, attackers pay a high cost (likely at least proportional to `p`) to trigger only modest additional work (a factor of `log n`).